mcoram/primrec/raison d'être.md

 Is that intuition valid?
-Curiously, it turns out that 65536 is first constructed as a standard-order primitive recursive function with 22 symbols by applying the function f:i->(i+2)^(2^(i+1)) to 2; where f is implemented by repeated squaring, and where squaring is implemented via an algorithm tantamount to:
+Curiously, it turns out that 65536 is first constructed as a standard-order primitive recursive function with 22 symbols by applying the function f:i->(i+2)^(2^(i+1)) to 2; where f is implemented by repeated squaring, and where squaring is implemented via an algorithm that maps i via:

    	      u=0
-      i times: u=3*u+1
+	      For k from 0 to i-1: u=2*k+u+1
 	      return u

 So the simplest construction of 65536 is via (2+2) squared (2+1) times.
 So 65536 is indeed simple, but there's an even "simpler" way to understand it.